 Certain fields require certain qualities.
 If you do not possess those qualities, it is important to cultivate them.
 The three qualities listed below are essential to make it big in the quality management industry:

 Once you have completed your certification and built the necessary traits, begin to look for jobs to start off your professional career.
-Here are few of the best listed Quality Management Companies to work for.
+Here are a few of the best-listed Quality Management Companies to work for.

 - Nike: This Company has worked with some NGOs and manufacturers like the Fair Labor Associations on various sustainability projects like creating sustainable sourcing and performance indicators.
 With the US Environmental Protection Agency, they launched the Sustainable Apparel Coalition, saving money on energy and waste materials.